ramiy/site-health-manager/readme.txt

 === Site Health Manager ===
 Contributors: ramiy
-Tags: site, health, manager, tool, security, debug, data, confidential data Requires at least: 5.2
+Tags: site health, health, security, debug, confidential data, tool, manager, data, tests Requires at least: 5.2
 Tested up to: 5.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 Requires PHP: 5.6

-Site Health Manager allows you to customize your info data visibility.
+Site Health Manager allows you to customize critical server data visibility and status tests availability.

 == Description ==

-Site Health interface helps end users to self-service their site through common configuration issues and other elements that go along with having a healthy online presence.
-It also provides a standardized location for developers to add debugging information.
+Make sure your health score is correct by running only the tests relevant for your server configuration.
+And take some protective measures to keep your critical server data secure.

+= Status Manager =

+Site Health Status screen generates a health score based on tests it runs on the server.
+But some tests may not be relevant for your server setup.
+This may cause a low health score, unhappy site owners and complains for web hosts.

+Select the test you want to disable in order to prevent displaying wrong health score in your Site Health Status screen.
+For example missing PHP extensions for security reasons or disabled background updates to allow version control.

+= Info Manager =

+Site Health Info screen displays configuration data and debugging information.
+Some data in this screen is confidential and sharing critical server data should be done with caution and with security in mind.

-The problem is that some configuration information in your Site Health Info screen is confidential.
-You don't want others to get access to your critical data when you share it with third parties when you need to sending debug data to plugin/theme developers to troubleshoot issues.
+Select what information you want to disable in order to prevent your users from coping it to clipboard when sharing debug data with third parties.
+For example when sending data to plugin/theme developers to debug issues.

-Site Health Manager let you easily manage and organize sensitive data in Site Heath info tab to hide critical data.
+= Contribute =

+If you want to contribute, visit [Site Health Manager GitHub Repository](https://github.com/ramiy/site-health-manager) and see where you can help.

+You can also help by translating the plugin to your language via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/site-health-manager/).

 == Frequently Asked Questions ==